 (It is not necessary to include information that is in the Section 309 assessment and strategy documents in effect during the evaluation period or that is part of any program changes already submitted to OCRM.
 The evaluator has access to those documents.)

-Coastal Hazards (16 USC §1452 (2)(B)) and
+Section III: Coastal Hazards (16 USC §1452 (2)(B)) and

 Adverse Effects of Land Subsidence and Sea Level Rise (16 USC §1452 (2)(K))